corbosiny/FrameStackingStreetFighter/README.md

 ## Milestones
 This project has three main goals:
--Developing a portable training platform.
+1. Developing a portable training platform.
--Developing a competitive tournament matchmaking system.
+2. Developing a competitive tournament matchmaking system.
--Developing a suite of analytical tools.
+3. Developing a suite of analytical tools.

 ### Portable Platform
 This goal aims to design and implement a clear and concise interface between a backend training environment and user built models.
 A user's custom model needs to inherit from the Agent class which has four abstract functions it's children have to implement to stick to the interface.
 The user can implement any functionality they want inside their model as long as the interface between the Agent and the training environment is adhered to.
 The hope is to allow a broad range of models to be quickly developed that can make use of the same training platform without having to replicate work done on setting up the backend.